JohnnyPeng18/TypeFix/README.md

-# TypeErrorFix
+# TypeFix

-This is the artifact of ICSE'23 submission: "Domain Knowledge Matters: Improving Prompts with Fix Templates for Repairing Python Type Errors".
+This is the tool released in the ICSE'24 paper: "Domain Knowledge Matters: Improving Prompts with Fix Templates for Repairing Python Type Errors".

 ## Dataset